-While most of Bock Bistro's dishes are still reliable, some can fall flat, like the unremarkable paprika sorbet or the occasionally overcooked and tough Budapest-style steak (€21).
-Currently, in its second decade of existence, I can't help thinking that the operation feels a little tired.
-Today, Bock is far from being the only Budapest restaurant serving modern Hungarian fare, and it's certainly not the cheapest one.
-If Bock wants to keep up with the times, I believe they should consider updating their years-old menu and replacing a few of the visibly unenthusiastic members of the waitstaff.
+While most of Bock's dishes are still reliable, some can fall flat, like the unremarkable paprika sorbet and the occasionally overcooked Budapest-style steak (€21).
+Currently in its second decade of existence, I can't help thinking that the operation feels a little tired.
+Today, Bock is far from being the only Budapest restaurant that serves modern Hungarian fare, and it's certainly not the cheapest.
+If they want to keep up with the times, they should consider updating their years-old menu and replacing a few of the visibly unenthusiastic members of the service staff.